-The District of Columbia Sentencing Commission ("the Commission") was charged with developing a comprehensive structured sentencing system for D.C. or explaining why no such system was needed.
+In 1998 the District of Columbia Sentencing and Criminal Code Revision Commission ("the Commission") was charged with developing a comprehensive structured sentencing system for D.C. or explaining why no such system was needed.

-In examining the existing system, the Commission discerned disparity in sentencing, some of which could be explained by legitimate sentencing factors relating to the nature of the crime or the background of the offender, but some of which was apparently attributable to differences in judicial philosophy.
-Both truth in sentencing and basic fairness require that similarly situated offenders should receive similar sentences for committing the same crime in essentially the same way and that offenders receive different sentences where either the nature of the offense or the history of the offender is different.
+In examining the system then in effect the Commission discerned disparity in sentencing, some of which could be explained by legitimate sentencing factors relating to the nature of the crime or the background of the offender, but some of which was apparently attributable to differences in judicial philosophy.
+Both truth in sentencing and basic fairness require that similarly situated offenders should receive similar sentences for committing the same crime in essentially the same way and that offenders receive different.
 The Commission thus concluded that the District could benefit from a comprehensive structured sentencing system, and the Commission embarked upon the difficult task of creating workable sentencing guidelines.